 Nonstructural mitigation measures may include non-residential structure floodproofing, residential structure elevation, or residential structure acquisition.
 In total, 32 project areas were recommended for nonstructural mitigation in the 2017 Coastal Master Plan.
-The 2017 nonstructural risk reduction projects include a total of 26,569 structures recommended for mitigation at a cost of \$6.06 billion.
-This totals 1,412 floodproofings, 22,716 elevations, and 2,416 voluntary acquisitions.
+The 2017 nonstructural risk reduction projects include over 26,000 structures recommended for mitigation at a cost of \$6 billion.
+This includes approximately 1,400 floodproofings, 22,400 elevations, and 2,400 voluntary acquisitions.